hoang-ama/DCI/README.md

-This is an excellent request.
-Drawing upon the visual structure of the provided template ("DCI Website.psf") and the strategic vision of DC Investment (DCI), I have created a comprehensive site map and detailed content for the primary pages of the website.
+The comprehensive site map and detailed content for the primary pages of the website.

 DCI is positioned as a **Leading High impact Startup Studio in Vietnam**, focusing on empowering the digital and sustainability transformation of the country.